Jpang9/Website/_posts/2022-12-3-AsyncRat.markdown

 If the checks have passed without any errors, it will than call back to the C2 server for further instructions. <br>

-The malware also has the ability to passively collect information regarding cryptowallets addresses while running.
+The malware also has the ability to passively collect information regarding cryptowallet addresses while running.

 <br>
 <br>